BilalShakh/FishSpot/README.md

 [Link to gith repo](https://github.com/BilalShakh/4WW3Project)

+## Interaction with data base
+    The code for interaction with the database is stored in the backend folder.

 ## About using the search page:

     As the number of objects is limited, the search results of some search terms/rating might be empty, to get a view of the result page that has data, one can search with the all rating option first to have a view of all the objects and know what keywords are valid.